 “We all need somewhere where we feel safe.” – British actress Emma Thompson.

-Type 6s tend to fear a lack of support above all else.
+Enneagram 6s tend to fear a lack of support above all else.
 As a parent who is a type 6, find your safe place both emotionally and physically so that you can be your kids’ safe place while they are young.
-Prioritize taking care of yourself and your own mental health to ensure that you can give your children the support and security they need as they grow.
+Prioritize taking care of yourself and your mental health to ensure that you can give your children the support and security they need as they grow.

 2. Don’t overwhelm your kids with your fears.

 “Our anxiety does not come from thinking about the future, but from wanting to control it.” – Lebanese writer Kahlil Gibran.

-As loyalists, type 6s often struggle with anxiety.
+As loyalists, Enneagram 6s often struggle with anxiety.
 Take care not to smother your kids in an effort to protect them.
 You won’t always be in charge of their lives.
 Your kids need to be able to make their own age-appropriate decisions without your fears hanging over them.

 4. Trust your instincts.

 “Hindsight is a wonderful thing, but foresight is better, especially when it comes to saving a life, or some pain.” – English poet and painter William Blake.

-Type 6s are uniquely able to anticipate problems before they happen and sometimes even prevent them.
-As a parent who is a 6, trust your instincts, but don’t let your fear of something going wrong to control your decisions.
+Enneagram 6s are uniquely able to anticipate problems before they happen and sometimes even prevent them.
+As a parent who is a 6, trust your instincts, but don’t let your fear of something going wrong control your decisions.
 Try to find a workable balance between wisdom and worry.